joegreene/Spring-2014-CS-Lab--SI-/Week 9/README.md

 2. How would you translate [this]() into C++ code?
 You only need to provide a snippet.
 3. Create a program to calculate the square root of a number, including imaginary numbers.
 An example output is provided in the "example outputs" folder.
 4. Create a program that prints the maximum and minimum of any two inputted numbers __WITHOUT__ an if/else or switch statement.
+5. What is type coercion?
+What is the order of precedence with data types?
+6. What is the order of precedence (greatest to least) of the arithmetic operators?

 ##### Relational Operators
 Check Lab 4 for practice.

+__Questions:__

+1. What is the order of precedence (greatest to least) of the relational operators?
+2. What are two ways to see if a number is greater than or equal to a value?
+Less than?
+Equal to?
+HINT: Think both positively and negatively.
+3.

 ##### Logical Operators
 Other than the practice we did in the SI session, check Lab 4 and 5 for practice.

 __Practice:__

 Check above, inside Boolean.txt, for practice on this that we did earlier.

+__Questions:__

+1. What is the order of precedence (greatest to least) of the logical operators?
+2. What are two ways to see if a boolean expression is true?
+False?
+3. Can we replace the following expression with ORs only and get the same result?
+Why or why not?
+   - Expression: a && b, where a and b are booleans.
+4. Can we replace the following expression with ANDs only and get the same result?
+Why or why not?
+   - Expression: a || b, where a and b are booleans.
+5. If we get the following boolean expression, is there an easy way to tell whether or not the expression is true or false if a, b, c are bools, a is true, b is false, and c is -1, and the expression is a && c || b?
+How so?
+What about if b is true and a is false?

 ### Chapter 3
 Only covers one topic: iomanip.
 You might want to try this one at home, since it might take a bit to type out.